mediawiki4intranet/Calendar/Readme.txt

 |default.css
 |3.5
 |-
-|'''disabletimetrack'''
-|Time tracking is enabled by default and looks for double colons (::vacation-8) or (::vacation:8).
-This will create a dynamic listing of trackable events below the calendar.
-|disabletimetrack
-|enabled
-|3.5
-|-
 |'''enablerepeatevents=<value>'''
 |Repeating events are created using using (5# Vacation) within normal events.
 The code looks up the previous months and applies carry-over events to the current month.
 It may increase the calendar load time as it looks back 15 days (default) into the previous month for carry over repeating events.
 |enablerepeatevents=45